runablehq/website-template/CONTEXT.md

 - **DO NOT preserve the template look** - create something unique that doesn't resemble the starter
 - Use semantic design tokens for all styling (no hard-coded colors)
 - Feel free to modify any aspect: pages, navigation, blocks, layouts, themes, etc.
+ - Rework the theme tokens (colors, radius, spacing) in `src/styles/themes.css` to align with the user's brand or the task context; the default theme is a placeholder.

 ### 1. 🧱 Reusable Blocks First
 - PREFER: Add/extend blocks in `src/blocks/` using shadcn/ui + Tailwind